Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/README.md

 <img align="center" width=800 src="https://github.com/Samtech3D/FLSUN-SR-Klipper-Klipper-Screen-Neopixel-Theme/blob/main/imgaes/winscp.PNG" />

   - /home/pi/klipper/out
-  - copy and paste "klipper.bin"to your desktop and change the name to "klipper.bin"
+  - copy and paste "klipper.bin"to your desktop and change the name to "Robin_nano_v3.bin"
   - format your SD card (Attention it is not the one which is in the raceberry) use 32bit 4096ko then put "Robin_nano_v3.bin"
-  - Put your card on your printer then turn-on and wait about 30s
+  - Put sd card on your printer then turn-on and wait about 30s
   - connect your raspberry with your printer using usb cable

 - Comback to ssh then tape :